ccxtwf/VocaloidLyricsWikiInterfaceCode/README.md

 To sync the latest state of the project with the code running on the wiki, run `npm run sync`.
 This will start a bot run (powered by [Mwn](https://github.com/siddharthvp/mwn)), with edit logs saved onto the folder `logs/` on the project directory.

 > **Note**: Make sure that the account whose credentials you're using has either been assigned the `interface-admin` user group, or the user rights `editsitecss` and `editsitejs`.
-If the bot is set to login to the MediaWiki API via BotPasswords, then make sure that the options "*Edit the MediaWiki namespace and sitewide/user JSON*" and "*Edit sitewide and user CSS/JS*" are checked when creating the BotPassword.
+When first creating your bot password/OAuth token, make sure that the options "*Edit the MediaWiki namespace and sitewide/user JSON*" and "*Edit sitewide and user CSS/JS*" were checked.

 Transpiling of userscripts written in Typescript into Javascript is configured in `vite.config.ts` (`build` options).
 This repository targets **Javascript ES2018**.